danloh/rut/README.md

 Can:
 1. Create readup list, including preface, included-items & tips, epilog;
 2. Add item to a list, a item can be a book, a documentary, a online course, etc.:
    * Add to your list directly if the item has been added for other list
    * Add item by input an amazon url, a simple spider will help fetch the item info
 3. Provide the reading tips for each item per your experience, like recommendation reason;
 4. wiki-like feature: A readup list can be set to be maintained by some approved contributors or even everyone (set or approved by creator);
 5. Star readup list , just like satr in github;
-6. Challenge a readup list if find it useful, some fratures can help you:
+6. Challenge a readup list if find it useful, some features can help you:
    * Take it a as a challenge of year or of month or of a week
    * Set deadline for a challenge
    * Make note in reading process;
 * Review it once get an item done, then go ahead for next item
 7. Send a request if did not find any readup list can meet demand;
 8. Spread readup list or request to social media;